yxzroot/bhop-script-/README.md

 * Linux
 * General computer science

-If you're experienced with reverse engineering and want to teach me something, **please DM me**.
-I'm always down to learn.
+If you’re experienced in any of these areas and want to teach me something, feel free to DM me.
+I’d much rather understand why something works than simply have someone write it for me.

-I don't expect you to write everything for me either — explaining *why* something works would help me learn way more.

-## 💬 Contact
+💬 Contact

-**Discord:** `mink.mp3`
-**Telegram:** `@minkcy`
+Discord: mink.mp3
+Telegram: @minkcy

-Feel free to message me about:
+Feel free to contact me about:

 * Bugs
 * Improvements
+* Programming
 * Reverse engineering
-* Coding
 * Linux
-* Teaching me something new(about coding)
+* Learning resources
+* General questions

-## ⚠️ Important
+⚠️ Important

-This project is provided for **educational and experimental purposes**.
+This project is provided for educational and experimental purposes.

+The script is currently considered safe to use based on what I know, but this can change at any time.
+Anti-cheat systems can be updated, and I cannot guarantee that the project will remain undetected.

+I will try to keep the project updated when necessary, but there is no guarantee that it will always be safe.

-**DO NOT use it on an account you care about.**
+Do not use it on an account you care about.

-It is **not VAC-safe**, and using it in an online game can result in a ban.

-I am **not responsible for any bans or other consequences** resulting from using this project.
+I am not responsible for bans or other consequences resulting from the use of this project.

-## 🤝 Contributions
+🤝 Contributions

-Want to improve the code?

-Go ahead.
+Contributions and improvements are welcome.

-If you have a better implementation, find a bug, or just want to experiment with the project, contributions are welcome.
+If you find a bug, have a better implementation, or want to experiment with the project, feel free to open an issue or submit a pull request.

-And if you somehow manage to make this actually good...

-**please teach me what you did 😭**

----
+If you improve something, I’d also appreciate an explanation of what you changed and why.
+I’m still learning, so it helps me understand the code rather than just copying a solution.

+⸻

-### ⭐ Final note
+⭐ Final Note

-I'm still learning, so don't expect professional-quality code here.

-This project started as me messing around with Python + AI and trying to understand how everything works.

-**IK IT'S BAD OKAY!!! 😭**
+This is a learning project, not professional software.

+I started it to experiment with Python, AI-assisted development, and understanding how things work under the hood.

-If you can teach me something, **DM me.**
+If you have something to teach me, feel free to reach out.